milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 Camera access, including where for some Digital Services, we ask for permission to access your device’s camera.
 If you grant permission, you may be able to take pictures or video within the app experience, to send them to us, or to access certain augmented reality (“AR”) features.
 Some of these features may rely on camera systems to track movements of your eyes and other facial features or your immediate surroundings to apply AR effects or other features.
 Sensitive data, including where you choose to share Information as part of one of our Offerings, or where you provide Information during one of our surveys or feedback sessions, including, where permitted by applicable law, Information relating to your physical or mental health, race or ethnicity, religious or philosophical beliefs, sex life or sexual orientation, or your political beliefs.
 In some Offerings that include dynamic entertainment features, we may with your consent or otherwise in accordance with applicable law, collect information such as via facial scanning, eye tracking, or skin response that may be considered biometric.
 We collect this sensitive information with your consent, or as otherwise permitted by law, and we take steps to protect and limit any use of it to the purposes for which it is provided.
 Information about your social media engagement, including your interactions with our fan pages/channels/accounts in third party communities, forums, and social media sites, services, plug-ins, and applications (“Social Media Sites”).
 This may include posts, your 'likes' and other user-generated content that you may provide, as well as details about yourself such as your name, user ID, profile photo, birthday, and, where you allow us to, lists of friends and people you follow.
 By providing this Information or otherwise interacting with our Offerings through Social Media Sites, you consent to our use of Information from the Social Media Sites in accordance with this Privacy Policy.
 For information about how you can customize your privacy settings on Social Media Sites, and how those Social Media Sites handle your personal information and content, please refer to their privacy help guides, privacy policies, and terms of use.
-Information shared on the Offering or in WarnerMedia public or community forums, including where you share photos, letters, videos or comments.
+Information shared on the Offering or in public or community forums, including where you share photos, letters, videos or comments.
 On some Offerings, you may be able to interact with other users, including through text or chat features.
 Depending on your privacy settings, this Information or content and your username may become public on the Internet or within a community of users.
 We cannot prevent further use of this Information once it is made public.
 Please refer to the specific forum’s privacy policies for further information on how they handle your Information.
 Information about your location, including where it is derived from device information (such as an IP address or country code), your device’s interactions with our Digital Services, or, with your consent, Information about your device’s precise location (e.g. geolocation via mobile devices).
 Event Information, including images and clips, whether captured via a booth or by other means by us or a third party on our behalf, and other Information relating to the organisation and management of an event, such as food allergies and other individual requirements.
 Video and streaming information, for some Offerings, we collect information about the films, TV shows, and videos that you view.
 For example, if you stream video content using our Offerings, we may collect information about your interaction with that content or service, such as the title and genre, watchlists you compile, and searches you conduct, duration and number of streams and downloads and system information related to streaming and download quality.
 Technical/usage Information from your device, including the type of device, browser, unique device identifier, MAC address, operating system, internet provider, mobile device identifier, mobile advertising identifier, connected device identifier (including that of a connected television), IP address, network attributes, television device and application attributes and settings, and other device or browser attributes and settings.
 Information about your customer queries, including when you contact us through one of our customer helpdesks, email addresses, customer service chat boxes, forms or ticketing systems, text messages, Social Media Sites and customer call-centres, where calls may be recorded.

 2)    Information we may collect about you, from other sources, including friends:

 Information from other sources.
 On occasion, we combine Information with other online information we receive, including usage information about your interactions with other websites and with online advertising and media.
 We also supplement or combine Information with Information from a variety of other sources or outside records, including third-party data providers that provide us with Information such as demographics, transaction and purchase history, or Information about the content and advertisements you interact with.
 We may receive Information from third parties with which you have a subscription agreement that includes access to our content or services.